aucontraire/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 * 13-unique: script that takes a list of words as input and prints only words that appear exactly once
 * 14-findthatword: script that displays lines containing the pattern “root” from the file /etc/passwd
 * 15-countthatword: script to display the number of lines that contain the pattern “bin” in the file /etc/passwd
+* 16-whatsnext: script to display lines containing the pattern “root” and 3 lines after them in the file